-Students with disabilities should contact the Academic Center for Excellence, located on the second floor of Krauss Hall, for information concerning accommodations in the classroom.
+Students with disabilities should contact the Academic Center for Excellence, located on the lower level of Klinck Memorial Library, for information concerning accommodations in the classroom.
 A diagnosis and documentation of testing by a licensed professional must be submitted to the Academic Center for Excellence before services may be received.